Tetrakis(pyridine)silver(II) peroxydisulfate: Applications in organic chemistry

 The complex ion can easily oxidize alcohol, aldehyde and amine, and capable of decarboxylating α-hydroxycarboxylic acids and phenylacetic acids to give the corresponding carbonyl compounds.
 Benzylic C-H bonds are oxidatively converted to carbonyl groups:

 Aromatic thiols and allylaryl thioethers are oxidized to arylsulfonic acids, which gives an alternative route to produce arylsulfonic acids with mild conditions.

 Safety

-As the compound contains the peroxydisulfate ion as the counter anion, this compound should be treated as an explosive even though its explosive properties were not well established.
+As the compound contains the peroxydisulfate ion as the counteranion, this compound should be treated as an explosive even though its explosive properties were not well established.
 The complex also releases tiny amounts of pyridine vapor which is a possible carcinogen.